Eternal Enemies

 Eternal Enemies is the sixth studio album from Emmure, released on April 15, 2014.
 It is the final album to feature drummer Mark Castillo after his departure less than 3 months after the album's release.
 It is also the final album to feature Jesse Ketive, Mark Davis, and Mike Mulholland after their departure on December 22, 2015.

 Background

 When the track listing for the album was released on February 18, 2014, the name of the first track, "Bring a Gun to School", sparked controversy.
 This resulted in their former guitarist Ben Lionetti making a statement with respect to his former ensemble and commenting on the track, calling lead vocalist Frankie Palmeri a "disgusting human being".
 He reportedly considered filing legal action against Emmure, their record label and their management to retrieve the money that is due to him and his brother Joe, a former drummer of the band.
 The song title has been changed to simply "(Untitled)" in the iTunes store.
+The track was deemed the most "not safe for work" modern metal song by Louder Sound.